-5G-Xcast takes into account the following two approaches to enable point-to-multipoint (i.e. multicast, broadcast and terrestrial broadcast) capabilities:
+5G-Xcast takes into account the following two approaches to enable point-to-multipoint (i.e. multicast, broadcast and terrestrial broadcast (see the section about terminology)) capabilities:

-- the first approach which is described in section 6.1.2 considers a transparent multicast transport inside the 5G network operator; - the second approach which is described in section 6.1.3 addresses the point-to-multipoint capability as a service.
+- the first approach which is described in section 6.1.2 considers a transparent multicast transport inside the 5G network operator; - the second approach which is described in section 6.1.3 addresses the point-tomultipoint capability as a service.